 - Consuming fish waste and organic debris.

 They also make the pond easier to maintain.
 You can find beneficial bacteria for your pond online and at brick & mortar stores.
 Make sure to follow the instructions on the package.
+Some koi pond cleaners also contain beneficial bacteria, which help to get rid of excess waste and muck.

 Checking and Cleaning Filters